 Scratch Live processes audio in small chunks.
 When smaller chunks are used, the movement of the record is translated into audio more often, which results in a lower overall system latency.
 However, this requires more processing and therefore a higher CPU load, so lower buffer size settings require a more powerful computer to produce uninterrupted audio.
-If you want tighter control, try decreasing this setting.
-On the other hand, if you experience audio dropouts, you need to increase this setting (or use a more powerful computer).
+If you want tighter control, you should try decreasing this setting, on the other hand, if you experience audio dropouts, you need to increase this setting (or get a more powerful computer).

-Updating Firmware
+Update Firmware